MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/realtime-communication/object-rtc-api.md

 * **STUN/TURN/ICE support.** STUN [(RFC 5389)](http://go.microsoft.com/fwlink/p/?LinkID=627619), TURN [(RFC 5766)](http://go.microsoft.com/fwlink/p/?LinkID=627620) as well as ICE [(RFC 5245)](http://go.microsoft.com/fwlink/p/?LinkID=627621), are supported.
 Within ICE, regular nomination is supported, with aggressive nomination partially supported (as a receiver).
 DTLS-SRTP [(RFC 5764)](http://go.microsoft.com/fwlink/p/?LinkID=627622) is supported, based on DTLS 1.0 [(RFC4347)](http://go.microsoft.com/fwlink/p/?LinkID=627629).
 * **Codec support.** For [audio codecs](https://msdn.microsoft.com/library/Mt599587), we support G.711, G.722, Opus and SILK.
 We also support Comfort Noise (CN) and DTMF according to the RTCWEB audio requirements.
 For video we currently support the [`H.264UC`](https://msdn.microsoft.com/library/Mt589706) codec used by Skype services, supporting advanced features such as simulcast, scalable video coding and forward error correction.
 We're working toward to enabling interoperable video with H.264.

+> [!NOTE]
-> NOTE: If you are familiar with WebRTC 1.0 implementations, and are interested in the evolution of object support within WebRTC 1.0 and ORTC, we recommend the following presentation by Google, Microsoft, and Hookflash from the 2014 IIT RTC Conference: “[ORTC API Update](http://go.microsoft.com/fwlink/p/?LinkID=627631).”
+> If you are familiar with WebRTC 1.0 implementations, and are interested in the evolution of object support within WebRTC 1.0 and ORTC, we recommend the following presentation by Google, Microsoft, and Hookflash from the 2014 IIT RTC Conference: “[ORTC API Update](http://www.rtc-conference.com/2016/wp-content/uploads/gravity_forms/2-2f7a537445fa703985ab4d2372ac42ca/2014/10/ORTC_API_Update.pdf).”